 - childcare allowance is payable until age three (age 10 if disabled) or until the end of the first year of school for twins

-Eye exams are usually included as part of the Occupational Health Examination, which is compulsory, and the type of examinations depends on the company’s activity.
+Eye exams are usually included as part of the Occupational Health Examination, which is compulsory, and the type of examination depends on the company’s activity.

-Vision benefits are separately defined and customarily includes eyeglasses and glass frames, but it is restricted in the internal company policy.
+Vision benefits are separately defined and customarily include eyeglasses and glass frames, but it is restricted in the internal company policy.

 Type of benefits

-- Tax-free benefits Kindergarten, nursery, cultural service, sports ticket/pass (0% tax), virus tests, vaccination, using bicycles of Employers
+- Tax-free benefits include kindergarten, nursery, cultural service, sports ticket/pass (0% tax), virus tests, vaccination, using bicycles of Employers

 - Fringe benefits “SZÉP” card up to a given amount (normally till 450K HUF/year)